viant/structql/README.md

 ## Contributing to structql

-Igo is an open source project and contributors are welcome!
+structql is an open source project and contributors are welcome!

 See [TODO](TODO.md) list